Cannabinoid Opportunities Emerge with Sleep-Focused Shoppers

 There are two major implications that can be drawn from this information.
 First, younger Americans are already very aware of the impact of sleep on their health, so they’re prepared to recognize the benefits of cannabinoids.

 That doesn’t necessarily have to come at the detriment of reducing reach to older shoppers, though.
-In many cases, older individuals simply have less experience with the internet and are therefore less aware of the latest trends in natural health.
-Instead of as an averse audience, view older shoppers as simply less aware of the potential ways that cannabinoids might improve their sleep quality.
+Many older individuals have less online experience, so they’re less aware of current natural health trends.
+Rather than viewing them as resistant, see them as simply uninformed about how cannabinoids might enhance sleep.

 Since at least 2010², it has been understood that many patients who are prescribed conventional sleep medications continue to present symptoms — in some cases, those symptoms also worsen.
 Doctors across the nation still prescribe everything from benzodiazepines to antidepressants in an attempt to help people get to sleep.
 The results are varied to say the least.